Man squinting at phone

 Talk to Our St. Louis Team Today

-The incredible vision improvements PRK provides can enhance your day-to-day life while minimizing the need to spend time and money on corrective lenses.
+The incredible vision correction PRK provides can enhance your day-to-day life while minimizing the need to spend time and money on corrective lenses.
 Some patients who receive PRK don't need glasses or contacts at all following surgery.
-Others may only need them for very specific functions like nighttime driving.
+Others may only need them only for very specific functions, like nighttime driving.

 Dr. Cohen is a laser vision correction specialist who can determine if PRK is right for you.
 His quality of care has earned many honors, including a listing as one of the top 100 laser vision surgeons in the country by TLC Laser Vision Centers, Inc. Call or write to us today to request your PRK consultation.